What Is Email Marketing?

 This is a question that seems alarmingly simple on the surface.
 Anyone unfamiliar with online marketing may not know much about SEO or PPC, but we’re all familiar with the business emails we’ve received in our inbox since we first created our accounts.

 Business owners would do well to acquaint themselves with the nuances of email marketing and apply them to their companies.
-While some may initially dismiss this form of marketing as one that’s archaic and old-fashioned, those who use it correctly are sure to provide positive testimonials.
+While some may initially dismiss email marketing as archaic and old-fashioned, it has proven to be vital in helping businesses overcome economic challenges.
 Email marketing holds a place of seniority in the digital marketing world and continues to be one of the strongest players.
 In today’s article, we explore the advantages of email marketing and several ways it can be used to further the success of your business.

 Advantages of Email Marketing